SeqROCTM: A Matlab toolbox for the analysis of Sequence of Random Objects driven by Context Tree Models: Illustrative example: The Goalkeeper game

-In the case that the responses take values in a finite set, as in the current example, the observed sequence of responses must be stored in a row vector.
-In the case of functional responses, the response sequence must be specified by a matrix containing on each column a chunk of function (this will be exemplified later, in the illustrative example presented in Section 4).
+For the categorical case, which is the case of the current example, the observed sequence of responses must be stored in a row vector.
+For the functional case, the response sequence must be specified by a matrix containing on each column a chunk of function (this will be exemplified later, in the illustrative example presented in Section 4).